 One.
-The Birds have made three appearances, but Super Bowl 52 in 2018 marks the one-and-only time the franchise raised the Vince Lombardi Trophy.
+The Birds have made four appearances, but Super Bowl 52 in 2018 marks the one-and-only time the franchise raised the Vince Lombardi Trophy.
 Let’s just say it was a Philly Special in more ways than one.

 Before the Super Bowl, however, the Philadelphia Eagles won three NFL championships in 1948, 1949, and 1960.